zx80/cachetools-utils/docs/REFERENCE.md

   recovered without the key.

 Hashing is based on _SHA3_, encryption uses _Salsa20_.
+Because of the stream cipher the value length is somehow leaked.

 ```python
 cache = EncryptedCache(actual_cache, secret=b"super secret stuff you cannot guess", hsize=16)